Hariprakash-23/Student-Management-System/README.md

 bash
 python manage.py createsuperuser
-Note: Superusers created this way will not have a UserProfile.
+Note: Superusers created this way won't have a UserProfile.
 Either create one via the admin panel or use the signup form.

 Configure AWS settings (if using S3/SNS)

-Edit student_management/settings.py and add your AWS credentials and resource identifiers:
+Edit student_management/settings.py and add your AWS credentials and bucket/topic ARNs:

 python
 AWS_ACCESS_KEY_ID = "your-access-key"